-RAIL, an acronym for Response, Animation, Idle and Load, is a performance model originated by the Google Chrome team in 2015, focused on user experience and performance within the browser.
+RAIL, an acronym for Response, Animation, Idle, and Load, is a performance model originated by the Google Chrome team in 2015, focused on user experience and performance within the browser.
 The performance mantra of RAIL is "Focus on the user; the end goal isn't to make your site perform fast on any specific device, it's to make users happy."
 There are 4 stages of interaction: page load, idle, response to input, and scrolling and animation.
 In acronym order, the main tenets are:

-- Respond to users immediately, acknowledging any user input in 100ms or less.
+Respond to users immediately, acknowledging any user input in 100ms or less.

-- In animating, render each frame in under 16ms, aiming for consistency and avoiding jank.
+When animating, render each frame in under 16ms, aiming for consistency and avoiding jank.

 Deliver interactive content in less than 1 second.